aakagawa/Blow_Up/README.md

 `include/` to `/usr/loca/include`\
 `lib/` to `/usr/local/lib/`

 4. Setup YOLOv4.
 Copy data from example_yolo_v4.
-(Replace PORJECT with the path your OF project folder).
+(Replace PROJECT with the path to your OF project folder).
 ```
 cd ofxTensorFlow2
 cp -r example_yolo_v4/bin/data/* PROJECT/bin/data/